-Having cut her teeth on the pony racing circuit, Hollie left school in 2013, aged 16, to launch her career as a jockey.
-Her first employer was a local trainer named David Evans, for whom she rode a winner on her first ever racecourse appearance at Salisbury.
+Having cut her teeth on the pony racing circuit, Doyle left school in 2013, aged 16, to launch her career as a jockey.
+Her first employer was David Evans, for whom she rode a winner on her first racecourse appearance at Salisbury.

-2019 was a particularly memorable year for Hollie, as she joined forces with exciting young trainer Archie Watson and became Britain’s winning-most female jockey in a calendar year, racking up a total of 116 victories.
-She was also part of the girls’ team that won the Shergar Cup.
+Doyle became Britain’s winning-most female jockey in a calendar year when accumulating 116 victories in 2019 and was also part of the girls’ team that won the Shergar Cup.

 In 2020, despite the pandemic, she rattled up 151 winners from 979 rides.
 Her other winner on Champions Day was the Alan King-trained Trueshan (above) in the Long Distance Cup.